-According to statutory guidelines, total funding support (direct costs, indirect costs, fee) normally may not exceed $150,000 for Phase I awards and $1,000,000 for Phase II awards.
-With appropriate justification from the applicant, Congress will allow awards to exceed these amounts by up to 50 percent ($225,000 for Phase I and $1,500,000 for Phase II, a hard cap).
-NIGMS will not accept applications with budget requests exceeding this hard cap with the exception of projects fitting within the list of SBA-approved topics for awards over the statutory budget limitations; the entire list for NIH (including NIGMS) may be found in Appendix A of the PHS 2018-2 SBIR/STTR Program Descriptions and Topics [PDF, 2.1 MB].
+According to statutory guidelines, total funding support (direct costs, indirect costs, fee) normally may not exceed a hard cap ($252,131 for Phase I and $1,680,879 for Phase II and Phase IIB).
+NIGMS will not accept applications with budget requests exceeding this hard cap with the exception of projects fitting within the list of SBA-approved topics for awards over the statutory budget limitations; the entire list for NIH (including NIGMS) may be found in Appendix A of the 2019 SBIR/STTR Program Descriptions and Topics [PDF, 2.1 MB].
 If considering a project with a budget exceeding the hard cap, applicants are strongly encouraged to contact NIGMS program officials prior to submission, and preferably earlier during application preparation.
 In all cases, applicants should propose a budget that is reasonable and appropriate for completion of the research project.

 Grant solicitation announcements and additional information are available on the